1999–2000 Orlando Magic season

 The 1999–2000 Orlando Magic season was the 11th season for the Orlando Magic in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the team hired retired NBA point guard, and former Turner Sports broadcast analyst Doc Rivers as their new head coach.

-The Magic made plenty of off-season acquisitions, as the team acquired Tariq Abdul-Wahad from the Sacramento Kings, acquired Chris Gatling from the Milwaukee Bucks, acquired Ben Wallace from the Washington Wizards, acquired second-year forward Pat Garrity from the Phoenix Suns, acquired Anthony Parker from the Philadelphia 76ers, and acquired rookie shooting guard, and top draft pick Corey Maggette out of Duke University from the Seattle SuperSonics; Maggette was drafted by the SuperSonics with the thirteenth overall pick in the 1999 NBA draft.
-The team also signed free agents, second-year center John Amaechi, Monty Williams, and undrafted rookie point guard Chucky Atkins.
+The Magic changed their roster by making plenty of off-season acquisitions.
+The team acquired Tariq Abdul-Wahad from the Sacramento Kings, acquired Chris Gatling from the Milwaukee Bucks, and acquired Ben Wallace from the Washington Wizards.
+The Magic also acquired second-year forward Pat Garrity from the Phoenix Suns, acquired Anthony Parker from the Philadelphia 76ers, and acquired rookie shooting guard, and first-round draft pick Corey Maggette out of Duke University from the Seattle SuperSonics; Maggette was drafted by the SuperSonics as the 13th overall pick in the 1999 NBA draft.
+The team signed free agents, second-year center John Amaechi, Monty Williams, and undrafted rookie point guard Chucky Atkins.

+Regular season

-The Magic got off to a 15–11 start to the regular season, but then struggled losing 13 of their next 14 games, holding a 24–26 record at the All-Star break.
-At mid-season, the team traded Abdul-Wahad and Gatling to the Denver Nuggets in exchange for Ron Mercer, Chauncey Billups and former Magic forward Johnny Taylor; however, Billups never played for the Magic due to a shoulder injury he sustained with the Nuggets, while second-year forward Matt Harpring only played just four games due to an ankle injury.
-The Magic played around .500 basketball as the season progressed, posting a 7-game winning streak between March and April, and finishing in fourth place in the Atlantic Division with a 41–41 record; however, the team failed to qualify for the NBA playoffs by finishing in ninth place in the Eastern Conference, and just one game behind the 8th-seeded Milwaukee Bucks.
+Under Rivers and with the addition of Gatling, Abdul-Wahad, Amaechi, Maggette and Wallace, the Magic got off to a 15–11 start to the regular season.
+However, the team struggled losing 13 of their next 14 games, including an eight-game losing streak in January, and later on held a 24–26 record at the All-Star break.
+At mid-season, the team traded Abdul-Wahad, and Gatling to the Denver Nuggets in exchange for Ron Mercer, Chauncey Billups and former Magic forward Johnny Taylor; however, Billups never played for the Magic due to a shoulder injury he sustained with the Nuggets, while second-year forward Matt Harpring only played just four games due to an ankle injury.
+The Magic played around .500 in winning percentage as the season progressed, posting a seven-game winning streak between March and April, and finishing in fourth place in the Atlantic Division with a 41–41 record; however, the team failed to qualify for the NBA playoffs by finishing in ninth place in the Eastern Conference, and just one game behind the 8th–seeded Milwaukee Bucks.